ElCabris/Python-Chess/README.md

 ## CHESS IN PYTHON
-This project has visualization in a sale and interaction in a console
+This project has visualization in a window and interaction in a console